 I have come to the conclusion that a passport is after all a travel document, physical proof of the citizenship I’ve always had.
 We don’t read our identity into a British passport and it wasn’t until Brexit that people began to feel the loss of European citizenship.
 I always imagined that confirming my Polish citizenship would be squaring the circle of my grandparents’ valiant fight for a free nation, to demonstrate to them it was worth it because I’m declaring myself Polish.
 Now I’ve gone through the process it’s so much more about my present and future.
 I didn’t feel a different person receiving the confirmation or registering my documents in Kraków, more that finally Poland had acknowledged my existence.
 It’s easier for me as I speak the language, forever trying to extend my vocabulary despite a teacher telling me my form of language is so deep-rooted it won’t change.
 For those not totally comfortable with full citizenship or not wanting to declare themselves at this stage, there is the Karta Polaka, a half way house.
 It doesn’t confer citizenship upon you or give you a passport for travel but recognises your heritage and allows you to work or study in Poland though you do need some Polish language.
 I aim to write about this in the future.

 So obtaining citizenship or a passport doesn’t change who I am, a “fusion of both identities”, so aptly put by Vincent.
 That is what you determine yourself irrespective of paperwork and it’s a consciousness that has changed throughout my life.
 Perhaps across the globe you feel the same about your identity and have similar issues?
 I’m claiming my “citizenship based on parental nationality rather than the territory in which one was born”* as Marek Kohn has stressed.
-So yes, after some hesitation and with the help of Vincent and other friends for their contributions, I am going ahead with obtaining that final symbol of my dual identity, excited at the new opportunities it will bring.
+So yes, after some hesitation and with thanks to Vincent and other friends for their contributions, I am going ahead with obtaining that final symbol of my dual identity, excited at the new opportunities it will bring.

 *1. Marek Kohn “My quest for a Brexit-proof passport” Financial Times, 1 March 2019